Phoenix Tries To Reverse Its 'Silent Storm' Of Heat Deaths

 Later this year, all these suggestions and others will be vetted for a final action plan.
 It might even include a specific, measurable target by which to lower the local temperature.
 Phoenix hopes it can lead the way, as cities across the country face summers that are longer and hotter.

-This story is part of Elemental: Covering Sustainability, a new multimedia collaboration involving Cronkite News/Arizona PBS, KJZZ, KPCC, Rocky Mountain PBS and PBS SoCal, and part of ongoing Colorado River coverage in partnership with KUNC in Colorado.
+This story is part of Elemental: Covering Sustainability, a new multimedia collaboration involving Cronkite News/Arizona PBS, KJZZ, KPCC, Rocky Mountain PBS and PBS SoCal.